 When was International Women's Day first celebrated?

 However, the earliest trace of a similar event predates even 1911.
 In 1909, the Socialist Party of America declared the first National Women’s Day.
-Its creation was sparked by a labour movement that demanded that women be allowed to work fewer hours, receive better pay and be given the right to vote.
+Its creation was sparked by a labour movement that demanded that women work fewer hours, receive better pay and be given the right to vote.

 How is International Women's Day celebrated?